tsoernes/gfsopt/README.md

 * Average over multiple runs: Run a stochastic simulation using the same parameters multiple times and report the average to Dlib's Global Function Search.
 Useful in highly stochastic domains to avoid biasing the search towards lucky runs.

+Something about why hyperparameters not being optimized over should be saved
 # Example usage

 # Installation & Requirements